-For example, you've just downed a nice meal with steak, potatoes and veggies, but then find yourself craving some ice cream for dessert.
+For example, after just downing a nice meal with steak, potatoes and veggies, you may find yourself craving some ice cream for dessert.

 This is pretty common and doesn't necessarily mean that you have a problem.
 Most people get cravings.

-But if this happens often and you have real problems controlling yourself, then it may be an indicator of something unnatural going on.
+However, if this happens often and you have real problems controlling yourself, then it may be an indicator of something else going on (2).

 Both of them are valid.
-One slice isn't going to do us much harm and if we can eat cake in moderation then it's probably okay.
+One slice isn't going to do much harm and if you can eat cake in moderation then it's probably alright.

 But for some people, there is no such thing as a bite of chocolate or a single piece of cake.
 One bite turns into 20 and one slice of cake turns into half a cake.

 This is an "all or nothing" phenomenon that is common with addicts of all sorts.
-There is no such thing as "moderation" -- it simply does not work.
+There is no such thing as "moderation" — it simply does not work (4).

 But it doesn't stop there, unfortunately.

-When we do something that we know isn't "right" –- against our values, our principles or decisions we had made in good faith, we often feel bad about it.
+When you do something you know isn't "right," something that is against your values, principles or previous decisions, you often feel bad about it.

-This is called having a guilty conscience and is common among us human folks.
+This is called having a guilty conscience and is a very common feeling.
 It's a feeling that is both good and bad.

-Good, because it means that we do actually care.
-Bad, because it just feels so unpleasant when it happens.
+It is good, because it means that you do actually care.
+It is bad, because it feels incredibly unpleasant when it happens.
 It's a terrible feeling.

-For us who are overweight and have been trying to exert "willpower" and control our consumption of unhealthy foods, giving in to a craving can lead to a guilty conscience.
+If you have been trying to exert "willpower" to control your consumption of unhealthy foods, giving in to a craving can lead to a guilty conscience.

-We may feel that we are doing something wrong, cheating on ourselves.
-We may feel weak and undisciplined.
+You may feel that you are doing something wrong, even cheating on yourself.
+This may make you feel weak and undisciplined.

-One of them is the logical, rational decision you had made to abstain from junk food.
-Perhaps you decided to only cheat on Saturdays.
+One is the logical, rational decision you made to abstain from junk food.
+Perhaps you decided to only “cheat” on Saturdays.

 Right now you have an urge to have a piece of food that you had previously decided you weren't going to eat on this particular day.

-The logical decision you made to abstain becomes "challenged" by the new idea -- that you should indulge today and eat whatever it is that you are craving.
+The logical decision you made to abstain becomes "challenged" by the new idea that you should indulge today and eat whatever it is you’re craving.

 When people are struggling with self-control in one way or another, they often try to set rules for themselves.

-For example, only sleep in on the weekends, always do homework right after school, never drink coffee after 2 pm.
+For example, only sleep in on the weekends, always do homework right after school, never drink coffee after two in the afternoon.
 Sound familiar?
-For most people, myself included, these rules almost always fail.
+For most people, these rules almost always fail.

-There are few thing that are as hopeless as setting rules about eating, especially for those who have problems with cravings.
+There are few things that are as hopeless as setting rules about eating, especially for those who have problems with cravings.

-One cheat meal per week, two cheat meals per week, one cheat day, Saturday, where all bets are off, only eat junk food at parties, birthdays and holidays?
-I've personally tried all of these rules, along with a dozen others.
+Examples include one cheat meal per week, two cheat meals per week, one cheat day, only eat junk food at parties, birthdays or holidays, etc. I've personally tried all of these rules, along with a dozen others.

-They failed, every time.80% of people have at least some history of failures to set rules about their food consumption.
-49% answered frequently or all the time.
+Summary About 80% of the participants had at least some history of failures to set rules about their food consumption.
+For 49% of people, this happened frequently or all the time.